-Year 6 children's results and continuous assessments are transferred to the secondary school so as to facilitate the continuation of the assessment process.
+The educational details of Year 6 pupils will be transferred to the secondary school in order to facilitate the continuation of the assessment process, following the guidance of our Data Protection Policy.

 COMPLANTS PROCEDURE

 The Local Education Authority, in accordance with the requirements of Section 29 of the Education Reform Act 2002, has established a procedure to consider complaints concerning the way the school, Governing Body and the Education Authority act in relation to the school's curriculum and other related matters.
 It is outlined in an appropriate document, in Welsh and in English, which is available at the school, and is provided free of charge, on request, to any parents wishing to lodge a complaint under these arrangements, and the Authority can, if required, provide a copy in a language other than Welsh or English.